boog9/decoder-poc/README.md

 ## Object Detection CLI

 Run YOLOX object detection on extracted frames.
 Only ``person`` detections are saved.
-This command requires a CUDA-enabled GPU and YOLOX 0.3+.
+A CUDA-enabled GPU and YOLOX ``v0.3`` or newer are required.

 ```bash
 python -m src.detect_objects \